 Once seated, we were introduced to our waitress who proceeded to hand us each a set of chopsticks and a warm towelette to wash our hands.
 Trying to master the chopsticks enhanced the cultural experience and fun, but I’m sure if I had asked, I would have been given silverware.
 Sushi Tomo’s menu features both Chinese and Japanese cuisine.
 They have the traditional fare from both cuisines and some more unusual dishes for those who consider themselves adventurous eaters.

 My tastes typically fall on the safer side of Asian cuisine, but today I decided to be bold.
 With the help of our friendly waitress, I ordered the Sushi Tomo Platter A, which includes 6 California Rolls, 2 Tuna Rolls, 2 Eel Rolls, and 2 Salmon Rolls.
 As for my dining companion, he chose the Sushi Tomo Platter B, made up of 6 Salmon Rolls, 2 Tuna Rolls, 2 Yellowtail, 2 Squid Rolls, and 2 Flying Fish Roe Rolls.
 In addition to this sumptuous feast, our meals also came with a choice of soup or salad.
 We both decided on wonton soup.
 Each sushi platter costs $20.95, but you’d be hard-pressed to find a better deal.
 The quality and quantity of the food is well worth the price.

 Service was prompt.
 Our waitress delivered our soup within minutes of placing our orders.
 The broth was warm and the meat-filled dumplings were delicious.
 A bonus was that the dining room affords a great view of the sushi prep area.
 I watched as the chefs made our sushi.
 Their skill and focus is truly amazing.
 It’s clear that they focused their attention on each piece of sushi.
-It felt as if I was watching a masterpiece being created–one that I was going to be able to eat.
+It felt as if I was watching a masterpiece being created, a masterpiece that I was going to be able to eat.